xpl/crx-hotreload/README.md

     "background": { "scripts": ["hot-reload-background.js"] }
 ```

-Do not forget to remove it from production build!
+Do not forget to remove it from the production build!

 ## Issues